kestra-io/docs/content/blogs/2024-03-15-top-10-sql-framework.md

 image: /blogs/2024-03-15-top-10-sql-framework.png
 ---

-Many discussions in data analytics assume everyone uses the ELT approach, with SQL transformations happening in the data warehouse.
-These discussions often favor dbt as the primary tool.
+When discussing how to process data using SQL transformation happening in the data warehouse, we directly think of dbt as the primary tool to use.

-But, the reality is that many teams use different data stacks and tools.
-This blog post unpacks the various SQL frameworks, highlighting the trade-offs each method presents for different project requirements.
+For several years, dbt has established itself as a leader in the field, offering a user-friendly and efficient way to build data pipelines.
+However the data engineering landscape is constantly evolving, and new options are emerging to meet the ever-growing needs of modern data teams.

+This post delves into 10 alternatives to dbt, each catering to specific requirements and workflows.
+Whether you're an experimented data engineer or just starting your journey, exploring these options can equip you with the right tools to transform your data efficiently.
+We'll explore the unique strengths of each alternative, along with considerations to help you connect them with other tools and dependencies.

 ## dbt core